NU-Digital-Cultures/Trout/HandlingUserData.md

  ## UK Government (2024) *Data protection: The Data Protection Act*.
 Available at: https://www.gov.uk/data-protection#:~:text=The%20Data%20Protection%20Act%202018,Data%20Protection%20Regulation%20(GDPR) (Accessed: 14 April 2024).
 - This is the 'Data Protection Act' of 2018 (UK implementation of the General Data Protection Regulation (GDPR)
+- (The act itself is analysed at the bottom of this file) :arrow_heading_down:
 - The act "controls how your personal infromation ise used by organisations, businesses or the government" para.1
 - As we are using users' personal data in our project, we must follow the data protection principles, which ensure information used is: "used fairly, lawfully and transparently; used for specified, explicit purposes; used in a way that is adequate, relevant and limited to only what is necessary; accurate and, where necessary, kept up to date; kept for no longer than is necessary; handled in a way that ensures appropriate security, including protection against unlawful or unauthorised processing, access, loss, destruction or damage - para.3
 - There is stronger legal protection for data which includes sensitive information.
 In our case, this could include users' political opinions if they are projected in submissions, given that gentrification, housing, and renting are predominantly governmental issues